Schwarz reflections and the Tricorn: Introduction

 Thanks to the combinatorial rigidity results proved in Subsection~\ref{rigidity_hyp_para}, the above combinatorial straightening map turns out to be injective.

 We proceed to show that the straightening map is surjective onto all geometrically finite maps of the Tricorn.
-This amounts to finding geometrically finite maps in $\cC(\mathcal{S})$ with prescribed laminations and conformal data, and we achieve this ``from outside".
-More precisely, we use landing properties of external parameter rays of $\mathcal{S}$ prepared in Subsection~\ref{para_pre_per} to show that Misiurewicz maps in $\mathcal{S}$ with prescribed lamination can be found as limit points of suitable parameter rays.
-To achieve the goal for hyperbolic parameters, we first realize parabolic parameters using results from Subsection~\ref{para_orbit_portrait}.
+We use landing properties of external parameter rays of $\mathcal{S}$ prepared in Subsection~\ref{para_pre_per} to show that Misiurewicz maps in $\mathcal{S}$ with prescribed lamination can be found as limit points of suitable parameter rays.
+To achieve the goal for hyperbolic parameters in $\mathcal{S}$, we first realize parabolic parameters using results from Subsection~\ref{para_orbit_portrait}.
 Since parabolic parameters lie on boundaries of hyperbolic components, this allows us to realize hyperbolic parameters by perturbing parabolic parameters inside hyperbolic components.
-This part of the argument involves a thorough understanding of odd periodic hyperbolic components of $\cC(\mathcal{S})$ and its bifurcation structure.
+This part of the argument involves a thorough understanding of odd period hyperbolic components of $\cC(\mathcal{S})$ and their bifurcation structure.
 This yields our desired combinatorial bijection between the geometrically finite maps of $\mathcal{S}$ and $\mathcal{L}$, and completes the proof of Theorem~\ref{thm_comb_bijec_pcf}.

-At this point, Theorem~\ref{filled_julia_top_conjugacy} is a straightforward consequence of Theorem~\ref{thm_comb_bijec_pcf} and a simple extension of \cite[Proposition~8.1]{LLMM1}.
+In the next Section~\ref{sec_PCF_mating}, we put together Theorem~\ref{thm_comb_bijec_pcf} and standard techniques in holomorphic dynamics to complete the proof of Theorem~\ref{filled_julia_top_conjugacy}.

 In Subsection~\ref{model_homeo}, we construct a locally connected model for $\cC(\mathcal{S})$, and use the landing properties of parameter rays to complete the proof of Theorem~\ref{thm_model_homeo}.